Why Put Fluorite In A Telescope?

 Is Fluorite Fragile?

-In fact, ED glasses with high fluoride content can be soft and fragile too, so if you own a fluorite-containing objective just treat it with the usual care.
+In fact, ED crown glasses with high fluoride content can be soft and fragile too, so if you own a fluorite-containing objective just treat it with the usual care.

 The material used as the crown element – whether fluorite or ED glass - in your telescope (or binoculars or camera) is just one of many factors which affect the lens’ performance.
 The choice of mating flint element and the design, figure and assembly of the lens all count just as much or even more.

 But fluorite does still seem to offer some advantages, especially for doublets from the likes of Borg, Takahashi and Vixen, which typically perform better than their ED-glass equivalents.

 Meanwhile, the idea that fluorite is prone to degradation seems to be a myth, though it is softer than many glasses and needs care when wiping or cleaning.